AmirShakouri19/Aeolian-Drone-Project/README.md

 # Aeolian-Drone-Project
-This project aims at optimising drone's battery usage by predicting the impact of several factors including wind.
+Drone is promissing for last-mile delivery application but inefficient in terms of energy consumption.
+This project aims at predicting and optimising drone's battery usage.
+The data used comes from a publicly published flight tests on drones.
+I have prepared and studied the data and used machine learning (XGBoost) and deep learning (LSTM) for modeling.
+I have also deveoFor further explanation please refer to the Main.ipynb